kacperwalter/kacperwalter/README.md

 ## 🕵🏻‍♀️ For recruiters

- - Check my current [typical-recru-project](https://github.com/kacperwalter/typical-recru-project) to see how I write **modern JS code**.
+ - Check my current [typical-recru-project](https://github.com/kacperwalter/typical-recru-project) to see how I write **modern TS code**.
  - Check [Netguru](https://www.netguru.com/) website to see how I implement good **layouts and CSS**.